MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionvisual3-setoffsetz(idcompositionanimation).md

 ## -description

-Changes the value of OffsetZ property.
+Animates the value of the OffsetZ property.

 ## -parameters